Counseling Degrees & Licenses in Louisiana

 Southeastern Louisiana University

-Southeastern Louisiana University is a public university that was founded in 1925 as a junior college.
+Southeastern Louisiana University is a public university founded in 1925 as a junior college.
 It became a university in 1970.

 The school offers a master of science in counseling degree with three concentrations: clinical mental health counseling, school counseling, and marriage, couple, and family counseling.
 Each of these concentrations leads to an MS degree in counseling.
 The coursework in all concentrations meets the academic requirements for licensure as a Licensed Professional Counselor (LPC) in Louisiana and most other states.